Nekroze/dab/README.md

 - Setup of private lab network
 - Automatically collect logs to explore via [TICK][3]
 - Automatically detect out of date wrapper script

-### Proposed

-The following features are being considered or have been planned to be implemented in a future version.

-- Auto update of managed repositories that are master
-- Automated observability improvements:
-	- Autoconfigure tracing via something like [linkerd](https://github.com/linkerd/linkerd-examples)+zipkin
-	- Record common traffic like http via something like [mitmproxy](https://byteplumbing.net/2018/01/)

 ## Contributing